andrewfurey21/yolov3-mlpack/README.md

 # yolov3-tiny in mlpack

-Implementation of the yolov3-tiny architecture in mlpack for Google Summer of Code.
+Implementation of the yolov3-tiny architecture in mlpack.